×

 What residency documents or visas did I need if I will be in Pretoria for a while?

 "If you are planning to stay in Pretoria for an extended period, you will need to apply for the appropriate visa or permit.
 The type of visa or permit you need depends on the purpose of your stay.
 If you are visiting for tourism or business purposes for less than 90 days, you may not need a visa if you are from a visa-exempt country.
 However, if you are planning to stay for more than 90 days, you will need to apply for a long-term visa.
 If you are planning to work in South Africa, you will need a work visa.
 There are several types of work visas, including a general work visa, a critical skills work visa, and an intra-company transfer work visa.
 The requirements for each type of work visa vary.
 If you are planning to study in South Africa, you will need a study visa.
 To apply for a study visa, you will need to provide proof of acceptance into a South African institution.
 If you are planning to retire in South Africa, you can apply for a retired person visa.
 This requires proof of financial means to support yourself during your stay.
 If you are planning to permanently reside in South Africa, you can apply for a permanent residence permit.
 This requires you to meet certain criteria, such as having lived in South Africa on a work visa for a certain number of years.
 In addition to the appropriate visa or permit, you will also need a valid passport.
 Your passport should be valid for at least 30 days beyond the date you plan to leave South Africa.
 You should also have at least two blank pages in your passport for entry and exit stamps.
 You may also need to provide additional documents depending on the type of visa or permit you are applying for.
 These could include a police clearance certificate, medical and radiological reports, proof of financial means, or a return or onward ticket.
 It's important to apply for your visa or permit well in advance of your planned departure date, as processing times can vary.
-You should also check the latest visa requirements with the South African embassy or consulate in your home country, as these can change," remarked one member in Pretoria.
+You should also check the latest visa requirements with the South African embassy or consulate in your home country, as these can change," said one expat who made the move to Pretoria.

 What cultural blunders should I try to avoid making in Pretoria?